glazec/hexo-web-push-notification/README.md

 }
 ```

-When you call `hexo deploy`, the plugin will compare the `newPost.json` from your online site and from your local.
-If the id value is different, the plugin will trigger the notification from [webPush](https://www.webpushr.com/).
+When you call `hexo deploy`, the plugin will compare the `newPost.json` from your online site and from your local machine.
+If the id values are different, the plugin will trigger the push notification from [webPush](https://www.webpushr.com/).

 ## Future work
 Maybe support more web push notification services.